Art & Design

 professional standards by the exhibition of their work.
 The culmination of the student’s undergraduate study is the senior exhibition requirement.

-The Department of Art & Design actively supports the personal and artistic growth of its students by promoting the Institute for International Studies, which offers a variety of study abroad opportunities for MSU art students, and the National Student Exchange.
+The Department of Art & Design actively supports the personal and artistic growth of its students by promoting the Institute for International Studies, which offers a variety of study abroad opportunities for Murray State art students, and the National Student Exchange.

 The department operates a network of four galleries on campus: The Clara M. Eagle Gallery, located in the Price Doyle Fine Arts Building, includes the main gallery and the Mary Ed Mecoy Hall Gallery on the sixth floor, as well as an upper gallery on the seventh floor.
 In addition, the Curris Center Gallery provides regular exhibitions on the first floor of the Curris Center.
 The galleries' exhibition schedules include regional, national, and international artists, as well as department faculty and alumni, and address a wide range of ideas and issues of concern to the art world, the region, and the university community at large.
 Every spring a juried exhibition of student work, organized by OMAS (Organization of Murray Art Students), fills the main Clara M. Eagle Gallery space and caps the academic year.
 (Furthermore, the Visiting Artist program brings in artists from across the country for workshops and public lectures throughout the school year).